koopero/loopin-native/README.md

-**loopin-native** contains all that is needed to run [Loopin](https://github.com/koopero/loopin) applications using a share, natively compiled binary: `ofxLoopin`.
+**loopin-native** contains all that is needed to run [Loopin](https://github.com/koopero/loopin) applications using a shared, natively compiled binary: `ofxLoopin`.
 It includes the following:

 * C++/[openFrameworks](http://openframeworks.cc) source code for the reference Loopin server implementation `ofxLoopin`.
 * A [loopin](https://github.com/koopero/loopin) plugin to interface with the rest of the Loopin stack.